Quickly start live streaming in Wowza Video using the Wowza Video REST API

 - specify how the video connects with Wowza Video

-- set up a webpage hosted by Wowza that you'll send your viewers to
+- generate a webpage hosted by Wowza that you'll send your viewers to

 send it as a POST